Sharp reads on sovereign risk and where the market misprices it.

 Known for getting to Sri Lanka restructuring risk early, and for staying close to the story through the default and post-restructuring phases.

-Special situations where recovery mechanics really mattered.
+Special situations where recovery mechanics matter.

-That includes Senegal and the wider WAEMU read-through, Ethiopia and Zambia, and the design of state-contingent or value-recovery instruments when the debate shifts from headline stress to actual recovery value.
+Senegal and the wider WAEMU read-through, Ethiopia and Zambia, and the design of state-contingent or value-recovery instruments when the debate shifts from headline stress to actual recovery value.

 Not just one-region stories.